 - Ultrasound-guided procedures, such as injections including platelet-rich plasma, percutaneous tenotomy and calcific tendinitis aspiration

 Fellows also learn the appropriate indications for consulting specialists in sports psychology (and through this interaction, the psychological impact of sports injuries), neuropsychology and concussion, and sports nutrition, as well as other medical and surgical specialists.

 - Coverage of area high school football and hockey games

-- National and regional sporting events which regularly occur in Rochester
+- National and regional sporting events that regularly occur in Rochester

-Clinical training will also include specific clinical learning experiences with the Sports Medicine Center physical therapy and athletic training staff.
-During these experiences, the fellow observes and participates in patient evaluation, movement analysis, orthosis prescription, and therapeutic exercise prescription.
+Clinical training also includes specific clinical learning experiences with the Sports Medicine Center physical therapy and athletic training staff.
+During these experiences, the fellow observes and participates in patient evaluation, movement analysis, orthosis prescription and therapeutic exercise prescription.

 - Hand Clinic